danielberigoi/react-topics/README.md

 ```

 ## Important
-- The components are automatically subscribed on first render.
+- The components are automatically subscribed to the passed-in topics on first render.
-- The components are automatically unsubscribed on un-mount.
+- The components are automatically unsubscribed on component un-mount.
+- The components are memoized using React's `memo`.